vegaprotocol/specs/protocol/0027-ASSP-asset_proposal.md

 ## Enabling a new asset on vega

-Once the asset as been allowlisted on the originating chain, deposits in this asset will be accepted to the bridge.
+Once the asset has been allowlisted on the originating chain, deposits in this asset will be accepted to the bridge.
 The bridge contract e.g. [Ethereum bridge](./0031-ETHB-ethereum_bridge_spec.md) must emit an event (on the bridged chain).
 Vega chain will notified of this event (new asset allowlisted on the bridge contract) via the [event queue](./0036-BRIE-event_queue.md).